 What is a slip and fall accident?
 These accidents happen when you trip or fall over on another person’s or entity’s property due to unsafe conditions.
 If you’ve slipped, tripped, or fallen over unsafe or dilapidated conditions at a Florida property, you may be entitled to compensation through a slip and fall lawsuit.

 How long after a slip and fall can you sue?

-In Florida, you have up to four years to file a slip and fall lawsuit.
+In Florida, you have up to Two years to file a slip and fall lawsuit.
 However, you should contact an experienced slip and fall lawyer as soon as possible.
 You can contact us today.

 Why should I contact a slip and fall lawyer today?

 Though it may sometimes feel necessary to delay the filing of a lawsuit to focus on other issues (i.e. healing from your actual slip and fall injuries), delaying your case may undermine it.
 The sooner you have an experienced slip and fall lawyer on your side, the sooner they can begin gathering expert and witness testimony, video evidence, and medical records that could make or break your case.